Drunk Instagramming Is The New Drunk Texting

 It’s New Year’s Day 2020.
-Somewhere in Leeds, the UK, 22-year-old Tahmina* lazily rubs the sleep from her eyes, peels her tongue from her palate and glugs a glass of tepid water.
-Like the rest of the world, Tahmina is pretty hungover after ringing in the new year with a few too many.
+Somewhere in Leeds, UK, 22-year-old Tahmina* lazily rubs the sleep from her eyes, peels her tongue from her palate and glugs a glass of tepid water.
+Like the rest of the world, Tahmina is pretty hungover after seeing in the new year.

 Snippets of the night before flicker in her mind’s eye: pre-drinks at home, followed by the bar, the rave and, finally, the gay club.
 Then her stomach drops as more memories come flooding back.

-It’s not unusual to get a bit sozzled on NYE.
-But when Tahmina awoke on 1st January 2020, she realised that she’d gone one step further and uploaded videos of her drunken escapades to her Instagram account for all the world to see.
+It’s not unusual to get a super tipsy on NYE.
+But when Tahmina awoke on 1st January 2020, she realized that she’d gone one step further and uploaded videos of her drunken escapades to her Instagram account for all the world to see.

 Advertisement